lure-sh/lure/docs/build-scripts.md

 For example, it's set to `fedora` in a Fedora 36 docker image

+### DISTRO_ID_LIKE

+The `DISTRO_ID_LIKE` variable contains identifiers of similar distros to the one running, separated by spaces.

+For example, it's set to `opensuse suse` in an OpenSUSE Tumbleweed docker image and `rhel fedora` in a CentOS 8 docker image.

 ### DISTRO_VERSION_ID

 The `DISTRO_VERSION_ID` variable is the version identifier of the distro as defined in its `os-release` file.